michel-kraemer/actson-rs/README.md

 `JsonEvent::Eof` or `JsonEvent::Error`.

-This approach is very low-level but gives you the freedom to provide new bytes to the parser whenever they are available and to generate new JSON events whenever you need them.
+This approach is very low-level but gives you the freedom to provide new bytes to the parser whenever they are available and to generate JSON events whenever you need them.

 ```rust
 use actson::{JsonParser, JsonEvent};